AlexSanch/SoraHealth/README.md

 For windows users:

-Step 1.
 Press and hold BOOT button and connect to computer you will see STM32 Device in DFU Mode at device manager as below.

 <img src="https://github.com/SeeedDocument/Wio_LTE/raw/master/img/before_driver_installation.png" width="500">

-Step 2.
-This says that you need to use zadig_xx.exe to change DFU driver from STTub30 to WinUSB as below.
+- This says that you need to use zadig_xx.exe to change DFU driver from STTub30 to WinUSB as below.
 If we can't see any info on the Zadig, please click Options→ List All Devices, then select STM32 Virtual COM Ports.

 <img src="https://github.com/SeeedDocument/Wio_LTE/raw/master/img/zadig.png" width="500">

-Step 3.
-You will see the "STMicroelectronics Virtual COM Port" on device manager as below.
+- You will see the "STMicroelectronics Virtual COM Port" on device manager as below.

 <img src="https://github.com/SeeedDocument/Wio_LTE/raw/master/img/after_driver_installation.png" width="500">

 ## Arduino IDE Setup:

-1. Software Configuration

-Step 1.
 Install Arduino IDE, recommand IDE version upon 1.8.0.

 https://www.arduino.cc/en/Main/Software

-Step 2.
 Follow How to Add Seeed boards to Arduino IDE to add Wio_LTE into arduino board manager.

 http://wiki.seeedstudio.com/Seeed_Arduino_Boards/

 <img src="https://i.ibb.co/N9zzvh5/1.png" width="500">

-Step 3.
 Download the Wio_LTE Library from Github.

 https://github.com/Seeed-Studio/Wio_LTE_Arduino_Library

 <img src="https://i.ibb.co/CPLx8q5/2.png" width="500">

-Step 4.
 Refer How to install library to install library for Arduino.

 http://wiki.seeedstudio.com/How_to_install_Arduino_Library/